SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 ![Assigning devices to an asset](/images/dtm/assets/dtm-assets-assign-devices.png)

-To add a new device, add it through the **Device Management** application.
+To add a new device, add it through the Device management application.
-Refer to [Device Management > Connecting devices > Device registration](/users-guide/device-management/#connecting-devices) in the *User guide*.
+Refer to [Device management > Connecting devices > Device registration](/users-guide/device-management/#connecting-devices) in the *User guide*.

 {{< c8y-admon-info>}}
 Only select devices which are part of the current asset.